jdlorimer/incremental-reading/README.md

     * A list of all existing Quick Keys is now shown, to allow easy modification
     * Unwanted Quick Keys can be easily deleted
     * A plain text extraction option has also been added
-* All options have been consolidated into a single tabbed dialog, and several new ones added
+* All options have been consolidated into a single tabbed dialog

 ## Installation